gardener/gardener/docs/development/secrets_management.md

 ```

 As explained above, the caller does not need to care about the renewal, rotation or the persistence of this secret - all of these concerns are handled by the secrets manager.
 Automatic renewal of secrets happens when their validity approaches 80% or less than `10d` are left until expiration.

-In case a CA certificate is needed by some component then it can be retrieved as follows:
+In case a CA certificate is needed by some component, then it can be retrieved as follows:

 ```go
 caSecret, found := k.secretsManager.Get("my-ca")